-CWA section 308 and 40 C.F.R. §s 122.41(h), (j)-(l), 122.44(i), and 122.48 require that all NPDES permits specify monitoring and reporting requirements.
+CWA section 308 and 40 C.F.R. §s 122.41(h), (j)-(I), 122.44(i), and 122.48 require that all NPDES permits specify monitoring and reporting requirements.
 Water Code sections 13267 and 13383 also authorize the Carpinteria Sanitary District Wastewater Treatment Plant to establish monitoring, inspection, entry, reporting, and recordkeeping requirements.
-The Monitoring and Reporting Program (MRP), Attachment E of this Order establishes monitoring, reporting, and recordkeeping requirements that implement federal and state requirements.
+The Monitoring and Reporting Program (MRP), Attachment E of this Order establishes monitoring, reporting, and recordkeeping requirements.
 The following provides the rationale for the monitoring and reporting requirements contained in the MRP for this facility.